-3) -4-3 Consideration for participation in graduate school education benefits that early-stage trainees accrue by their residence in a top research center during their career development.
+3) -4-3 Consideration for participation in graduate school education

+PRIMe is dedicated to the world-class education of graduate students and recognizes the benefits that early-stage trainees accrue by their residence in a top research center during their career development.
 PRIMe will actively promote the involvement of its researchers in graduate school education, to the extent that these education and research activities are based on the mission of PRIMe.
 Work not directly related to PRIMe goals will be exempt.
 The host institution will allocate necessary personnel for education and research activities in the departments from which PRIMe researchers derive.
 For researchers who concurrently hold positions with other departments within the university, support will be provided in the form of reduced teaching activities in the departments.